giorgia-219/Dog-Shelter-Website/README.md

 	`npm start`

 ## Frontend

-Just open index html in a browser
+Just open index.html in a browser.
+Use localhost or a live server VS code extension to interact with the database (i.e. to see dogs and send forms)